vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 I've been using Ollama for its versatility, easy model management, and robust support, especially its seamless [integration with OpenAI models](https://ollama.com/blog/openai-compatibility).
 For coding, Ollama's API connects with the [continue.dev](https://continue.dev/) VS Code plugin, replacing GitHub Copilot for me.

-Among various UIs, I prefer Open WebUI for its professional, ChatGPT-like interface.
-For those seeking a user-friendly desktop app akin to ChatGPT, Lobe Chat and Jan are my top recommendations, depending on what features you require.
+Among various UIs, I prefer Open WebUI for its professional, ChatGPT-like interface, or Lobe Chat for additional plug ins.
+For those seeking a user-friendly desktop app akin to ChatGPT, Jan is my top recommendation.

 ## References